swiknaba/LinuxServer/README.md

 Following the [digital ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04) for setting up ngix + flask to be served as uwsgi application.
 Be aware, that the tutorial for Ubuntu 14 and 16 do have important differences!
 I used Ubuntu 16 since that was offered by Amazon Lightsail.

-This tutorial did work in the end, however I ran into several problems, documented in the [Udactiy forum](https://discussions.udacity.com/t/solved-uwsgi-proxy-not-working-connection-refused-manual-starting-works/353197).
+This tutorial did work in the end, however I ran into several problems, documented in the [Udacity forum](https://discussions.udacity.com/t/solved-uwsgi-proxy-not-working-connection-refused-manual-starting-works/353197).
 1. sudo nano /etc/nginx/sites-available/catalogapp
   This line: `uwsgi_pass unix:///home/ubuntu/catalogapp/catalogapp.sock` note the `///` instead of `/` as shown in the tutorial
 2. the app secret key needs to be also above (not only inside) the `if __name__ == '__main__':` loop of the wsgi.py file.
 - secret_key: `TVLb2,zX,V#geo6j^dD%uzEgtsjaBoG8*AEKvMeeWR2{3;YNQ2{>3CgLrE4k2Lb3`
-3. add the following to the `wsgi.ph` file: `sys.path.insert(0, '/home/ubuntu/catalogapp')`
+3. add the following to the `wsgi.py` file: `sys.path.insert(0, '/home/ubuntu/catalogapp')`

 - sudo systemctl restart nginx
 - for the virtual environment install all necessary python packages, which are (additionally to the list below "Stack/Dependencies")